What do you think of the LITRG website?

 Note that you will have the UK annual exemption (£12,300 for 2020/21) to offset any gain which is not covered by private residence relief.

 If you then return to the UK after a period of temporary non-residence, you will need to consider whether you have a UK CGT liability on the part of the gain which was excluded in Step 1 above.

 What about tax in the country where I am living?

 Each country may have its own rules on capital gains tax.
 If you dispose of any asset while you are living outside the UK, you may have to pay foreign tax on any gain that arises.
 You will need to take advice locally.

 If you are liable to tax on the disposal of the asset in another country as well as the UK, then you may be able to claim double tax relief.
 You should seek advice in this situation.

 You can find some basic information on tax if you return to the UK after living abroad on GOV.UK.

 GOV.UK has a service allowing you to send questions about capital gains tax if you are not resident in the UK.

-HMRC have produced a helpsheet to guide you if you think you may be a temporary non-UK resident.
+HMRC have produced a helpsheet to guide you if you think you may be temporarily non-UK resident.

 The rules are very complex.
 You should take further advice from a professional tax adviser or HMRC’s Residency unit if you are considering selling an asset.
 You can find out how to contact HMRC Residency unit on GOV.UK.